jhhfrjou/BishScript-Interpreter-PLC-CW/usermanual.md

 ##### Existential Quantification.

-The existential quantifier is a way of introducing bound variables, By introducing a bound variable it allows you to check for a property, or just not have a certain column printed at the end.
+The existential quantifier is a way of introducing bound variables.
+By introducing a bound variable it allows you to check for a property, or just not have a certain column printed at the end.
 To do this you use the keyword `exists`, then a list of variables you want to initialise a `.` then the condition.
 ```
 take  [x] where exists [y,z] .
 FileName[x,y,z] |
 ```